 It’s also repetitive.
-Rather than constant kett, why not have individual villains dedicated to each system which we chose to bargain with or beat up, apex predators, hell even a Thresher Maw if pressed, instead of always arguing with the kett over it?
+Rather than constant kett, why not have individual villains dedicated to each system which we chose to bargain with or beat up, instead of always arguing with the kett over it?
+Dad picked the one system in the universe that's already been colonised - twice.
 We tangle a little bit with a Cerberus-style group who want to drive all not-them folks out of the system but otherwise, it’s the kett and they’re just an annoyance when we could be doing so much more.

 It’s also hard to believe.
 Why the citadel races would go for this when the milky way is still half undiscovered is one thing, but four huge ark ships plus a mini citadel have embarked on this venture, which happened just after the Reapers were exposed?
 Isn’t that precisely when you’d not spend trillions sending folks to a new galaxy?
 It’s semi-explained in a side-mission which ultimately makes Pathfinder Dad an even bigger coward and idiot; plus, the revelation isn’t explored in a way that lets it resonate.
 It’s a half-baked attempt to separate ME:A from ME but that doesn’t ring true when ME:A seems unwilling to break away, and the twist is hidden in a side-mission you’ll almost certainly not bother doing - it feels like a cheat.
 Plus, who's smart idea was it to fill a ship with Krogans?
 They're still dying at this point, not too smart for a colonisation is it.
 Bet it was Dad again.